DustinTheGreat/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe
-This is a game of Tic Tac Toe that utilizes Reinforcement Learning Algorithms to learn
+This is a game of Tic Tac Toe that utilizes reinforcement learning algorithms to learn and master the game.